tdudkowski/Enigma/README.md

 # Enigma

-Reco of Enigma, Nazi cipher machine, now only simple transposition is possible, so lets call it ver.
-0.1.
+Reco of Enigma, Nazi cipher machine, first stage of real simulator.
+Part of a [Das ist Enigma project](https://dygresje.info/blog/enigma) - series of blogposts on my blog.
-This is a long time project.
+Old code of an Enigma keyboard is left here as Enigma-Tastatur (only simple transposition is possible).